-- While the anti-discrimination ordinance does not explicitly state that dress codes are unlawful, employers should avoid setting dress codes that may inadvertently discriminate due to gender, pregnancy, disability or race.
+- While the anti-discrimination ordinances do not explicitly state that dress codes are unlawful, employers should avoid setting dress codes that may inadvertently discriminate due to gender, pregnancy, disability or race.
 Rules and standards should be based on the requirement of the job, not arbitrarily imposed based on stereotypical assumptions.
-For example, whether female teachers wear skirts or not do not affect the performance of their routine teaching duties.
-On the other hand, conveying a rigid gender stereotypical image of "women wear dresses" to both teachers and students might pose inconvenience and burden to female teachers. - Employers should be sensitive when considering exemptions for people with special needs due to their disabilities or religious backgrounds. - As a good practice, employers should review the code periodically in order to take into account changing social conventions.
+For example, whether female teachers wear skirts or not does not affect their performance in their routine teaching duties.
+On the other hand, conveying a rigid gender stereotypical image of "women wear dresses" to both teachers and students might pose inconvenience and a burden to female teachers. - Employers should be sensitive when considering exemptions for people with special needs due to their disabilities or religious backgrounds. - As a good practice, employers should review the code periodically in order to take into account changing social conventions.